ivonzhang/dyn-docex/README.md

 # dyn-docex

-> convert dyn-docex from jQuery to vue
+> Use Vue to build a web app of Kingdee OA functional moudle named "Collab Work".

 ## Build Setup